wur-bioinformatics/introduction-to-bioinformatics/week5.md

 can be calculated using the *t*-distribution.
 :::

-Perhaps the most widely used analysis on -omics data, the goal here is to compare expression levels between two classes, conditions, strains, cell types etc.  - for example, healthy vs.  diseased tissue, with or without a certain drug, in different growth conditions etc.  The simplest approach is
+Perhaps the most widely used analysis on omics data, the goal here is to compare expression levels between two classes, conditions, strains, cell types etc.  - for example, healthy vs.  diseased tissue, with or without a certain drug, in different growth conditions etc.  The simplest approach is